 Multitools represent a bit of a balancing act between having something portable, which doesn’t do much and may not have useful sizes of Allen key, and a chunky beast which does everything but is weighty and uncomfortable to carry.
 And often tools with lots of functions get to be quite pricy too.

-Fabric’s Sixteen tool attempts to square the circle, being slim and reasonably lightweight while packing in plenty of tools, including a chain tool and an 8mm Allen key – items you usually only get on heavier and more expensive tools.
+The Fabric 16 in 1 tool attempts to square the circle, being slim and reasonably lightweight while packing in plenty of tools, including a chain tool and an 8mm Allen key – items you usually only get on heavier and more expensive tools.

 The Sixteen is a bit of a boast as there are four different sizes of square spoke key and a Mavic spoke key cut into the chain tool body and a bottle opener secreted somewhere that – rather like those tools for getting stones out of horses’ hooves which you get on boy scout penknives – many users are unlikely to find useful.